beaucarnes/c-py/TUTORIAL.md

 When the dealer's cards are printed during the game, only the second one should display.
 The first card should display as "hidden".
 In the `for` loop in the `display` method, you will need to get access to the card index since that will determine which to display.
 Update the first line of the `for` loop to `for index, card in enumerate(self.cards):` to get access to the card and index on each iteration of the loop.

-## 860. Print the first dealer's card as "hidden"
+## 860. Print first dealer's card as "hidden"

 ### 860.1